ifmcjthenknczny/humble-superhero-api/README.md

 If I were collaborating with a teammate on this project I would:
 - Focus on improving data persistence by exploring the integration of a proper database (such as PostgreSQL or MongoDB) instead of using an in-memory array.
 This would make the API more robust and scalable.
 - Assess the need for authentication and authorization to secure the API.
+- Evaluate and decide on the project's runtime environment Considerations include Node.js, Deno, and Bun.
+Node.js is currently favored due to its popularity and the project's existing optimizations.
 - Discuss deployment strategies, necessary server and client configuration changes, and improvements in CI/CD pipelines.
 - Develop and maintain Swagger documentation for clarity.